Polio Place

 Collections

 Bits and pieces of the history of poliomyelitis can be found in many places, such as academic institutions, state and private libraries, governmental facilities and the archives of nonprofits and professionals organizations.
-Called collections, these facilities have been located and described.
+These facilities have been located and described in "Collections."

 Bentley Historical Library